 Eating in a small amount during labor can help maintain energy levels when you need it the most.
-Here are 21 healthy snacks to pack in hospital bag for labor.
+Here are 21 healthy snacks to pack in hospital bag for labor and dad.

 There are varying opinions on whether to pack snacks for labor and delivery.
 Some moms do not feel like eating when they are in their early stage of labor, while others need to eat to keep up their energy level.